 Below: Cutting horse saddles have high swells and tall, thin saddle horns.

 - Who Is HorseSaddleShop / eSaddles?
 In case you haven't heard of them, HorseShaddleShop (aka eSaddles) is one of the largest saddle dealers in the country.
-They sell saddles online and at their physical location in Bremen, IN.
-Their saddles are almost always in stock, and they are known for their excellent selection and fast shipping.
 HorseSaddleShop and eSaddles are the same business, located in Bremen, IN with two different websites.
 The prices on both websites are usually the same, but sometimes one will be slightly cheaper than the other.
 However, it's still the same saddle being offered by the same company.
 HorseSaddleShop / eSaddles uses a "DailyEquine" logo.

 About Cutting Horse Saddles

 Saddle Swells and Saddle Horn: One of the most noticeable differences in a cutting horse saddle compared to other saddles is their swells (also called the "pommel" or "fork") and the saddle horn.
 The swells of a cutting horse saddle are taller than in other saddles, giving the rider more security during the tipped-forward, low-in-the-front-end turns so common in cutting horse competition.
 The saddle horn is taller and thinner than in other types of saddles, and might be straight or tipped forward slightly.
 This design allows a rider to grip the horn and push, helping to keep them stable during low, hard turns and sudden stops.